Adult Choking Relief Techniques for Emergency Response

 7. Agitation or aggressive gestures

-How to Prevent Choking in Adults
+What Does CPR Select Suggest to Prevent Choking in Adults?

 Choking incidents can often be prevented through awareness, proper food preparation, mindful eating habits, and safe behaviors.
 Here are some practical tips and precautions to reduce the risk of choking: